 How to Find Out Affected Devices

 NOTE!
-To ensure whether you are deleting the correct devices, I recommend clicking on the “View Affected Devices” link and confirming whether you want to remove those devices.
+To ensure that you are deleting the correct devices, I recommend clicking on the “View Affected Devices” link and confirming whether you want to remove those devices.

 These are the devices that haven’t checked in for 90 Days.